 - It won’t work if you don’t agree – Marriage is not a competition.
 Your goal is not always to be right or to prove your spouse wrong.
 If you can’t agree about money, that tells me two things: 1) you’re budget isn’t working and 2) you are selfish.
 If you’ve given up on doing your finances as a couple, quit your whining and love your spouse enough to try again.
 And keep trying until you get it. *and may the hate comments ensue*

 - Somebody has to be in charge, but both of you have to be involved – Sorry folks, no cop-outs allowed.
 This is similar to #2 above, but let’s be realistic.
 Some of you LOVE balancing the checkbook while others would rather listen to Elton John sing “Tiny Dancer” for the next 47 years…without stopping.
 I get it.
-One of you has to be in charge of the finances, but both of you have to be involved and agree on the final outcome.
+When it comes to relationships and money, one of you has to be in charge of the finances, but both of you have to be involved and agree on the final outcome.
 Otherwise, when something goes wrong, fingers of blame get pointed…a recipe for disaster.
 Make good choices together and celebrate; make bad choices together and learn.

 - God is in charge, so act accordingly – This is a two-edged sword.
 God is in charge, so you can put an awful lot in His hands to keep it safe.
 That’s the great news.
 The tough part is that you cannot expect Him to do it all for you.
 Should we refer to the parable of the talents?
 You are expected to get off your butt and work to accomplish what God leads you to do as a family.
 Don’t play the “God card” with your finances as your excuse to do nothing with your finances.
 Do what His Word says: tithe, save and invest, give generously, etc.